MaggieAppleton/home-hunter/planning/property_tracker_implementation_plan.md

   - Memoize markers to reduce re-renders.
 - When reintroducing images to popups, keep them lightweight (single thumbnail) and defer carousels to the separate modal.

+Image Upload & Display Fixes (2025-09-21):

+- Fixed SQLite boolean binding error in image upload endpoint (converted boolean to integer)
+- Resolved property duplication issue caused by multiple cover images
+- Enhanced property details modal with comprehensive property information and image gallery
+- Added thumbnail column to property table with 60px images
+- Fixed image preservation when editing properties in table
+- Updated server endpoints to consistently include full images array in responses

 Follow-ups (post-freeze stabilization)

 - [ ] [P3-10A] Re-enable MapBounds and train station markers after validating multiple properties have good coordinates
-- [ ] [P3-09A] Reintroduce lightweight popup image (single thumbnail) and open full gallery in external modal
+- [ ] [P3-09A] Reintroduce lightweight popup image (single thumbnail) in map and open full gallery in modal that opens from the table
 - [ ] [P3-09B] Keep carousel out of Leaflet popups; ensure modal uses React portal detached from map DOM
 - [ ] [P1-XX] Add server-side validation to reject/clamp invalid lat/lng on create/update (done for validation; consider clamping as enhancement)